Search Icon

 Additionally, Saxo goes above and beyond when it comes to the transparency of its fees.
 While checking its platform, I noticed that traders are provided with abundant information about the costs associated with executing a specific order.

-In summary, my research indicates that Saxo Bank can be regarded as having a decent level of trust and stability due to the following factors:
+In summary, my research indicates that Saxo can be regarded as having a decent level of trust and stability due to the following factors:

-• Authorized by multiple Tier-1 regulators.
+• Authorized by multiple Tier-1 regulators

-• Has a high overall transparency level.
+• Has a high overall transparency level

 Fees

-How Do We Test A Broker's Fees?
+How Did We Test the Broker's Fees and Commissions?

-Saxo Bank’s general trading fees
+Saxo’s general trading fees

-Saxo Bank’s general trading fees
+Saxo’s general trading fees

-Saxo Bank’s Trading Fees
+Saxo’s Trading Fees

 I tested Saxo’s spreads during the most actively traded times – the London open at 8:00 a.m.
 GMT and just after the U.S. open at 2:45 p.m.
 GMT.
-The test was conducted on 5 May 2023.
+The test was conducted on 5 November 2023.

 Instrument Live Spread AM Live Spread PM